How Video Advertising Will Erode Brand Safety?

-Marketers are required to take proactive Brand Safety measures ensuring their ads are placed on relevant channels; brand is able to connect with.
+Marketers are required to take proactive Brand Safety measures ensuring their ads are placed on relevant channels.

-While in Performance Marketing, most of the focus of advertisers in Ad-Fraud is around BOT and other fake traffic and behaviour, there is also a need to introspect how it is tarnishing the reputation of a brand. mFilterIt has been advocating for some time about the interlinkages of Ad-Fraud and Brand Safety.
-Today, lets exhibit an insight that helps to understand how grave the issue is.
+While in Performance Marketing, most of the focus of advertisers is on the types of Ad-Fraud like BOTs, fake traffic, and behavior.
+However, there is also a need to introspect how it is tarnishing the reputation of a brand. mFilterIt has been advocating for some time about the interlinkages of Ad-Fraud and Brand Safety.
+Today, let's exhibit an insight that helps to understand how grave the issue is.

 Almost 1 out of 3 ads (30%) were consumed over YouTube channels which were ‘unsafe’ for the brand.
 There were also some invalid channels (2%), which would only result in wasting of marketing spend.
-The most damaging part was of ads being served over ‘unsafe’ channels; channels which did not identify with the philosophy, reputation and beliefs of the brand.
+The most damaging part was of ads being served over ‘unsafe’ channels; channels that did not identify with the philosophy, reputation, and beliefs of the brand.

-Under the performance pressures, affiliates push ads to high traffic channels, which not only results in unproductive burning of marketing spend, but also creates a situation where brands could eventually require to implement crisis management measures.
-Even if these are highly sophisticated, they won’t result in complete 100% recovery of the image / reputation.
+Under the performance pressure, affiliates push ads to high traffic channels, which not only results in unproductive burning of marketing spend but also creates a situation where brands could eventually require to implement crisis management measures.
+Even if these are highly sophisticated, they won’t result in 100% recovery of the brand image or reputation.

-For an effective and adhering video advertising, brands need to have a holistic Brand Safety policy which can be enforced by a solution/tool giving more control over the way brand is represented over any form including videos.
+For effective video advertising, brands need to have a holistic Brand Safety solution which can be enforced by a tool giving more control over the way the brand is represented over any form including videos.

 Examples of unsafe channels